 (3) By-laws may provide for the imposition and recovery of pecuniary penalties and for the payment of those penalties to the Board of Directors for the use of the University.

-[Section 20 amended by No. 8 of 2005 s.
+[Section 20 amended: No. 8 of 2005 s.
 48.]

 21. General provisions as to rules etc.